-- 604.9 A1 In addition to the factors in paragraph 604.3 A2, a factor that is relevant in evaluating the level of self-review threat created when preparing such calculations for an audit client is whether the calculation might have a material effect on the financial statements on which the firm will express an opinion. - 604.9 A2 Examples of actions that might be safeguards to address such a self-review threat when the audit client is not a public interest entity include: - Using professionals who are not audit team members to perform the service. - Having an appropriate reviewer who was not involved in providing the service review the audit work or service performed.
+- 604.5 A3 Examples of actions that might be safeguards to address such a self-review threat when the audit client is not a public interest entity include: - Using professionals who are not audit team members to perform the service. - Having an appropriate reviewer who was not involved in providing the service review the audit work or service performed.